NagatsukiSep/gd-css-decoder/README.md

 ## 📊 Output

-During decoding, the program prints progress information such as iteration count,
-syndrome satisfaction, and error statistics.
+During decoding, the program prints progress information such as iteration count, syndrome satisfaction, and error statistics.
 Results are also written to log files in the working directory:

 - `LOG_*` → decoding statistics (FER/SER, iterations, etc.)
 - `EF_LOG_*` → detailed debugging information (error-floor analysis)

+When the CUDA implementation of `CheckPass` is active, an additional debug line summarises GPU timings:

+- **H2D transfers** — cumulative time spent copying all inputs from host memory to the GPU (CN↔VN message buffers, parity-check structure, GF tables, etc.).
+- **kernel** — time measured with CUDA events for the GPU kernel execution.
+- **D2H transfers** — cumulative time required to copy the updated message buffers back from the GPU to host memory.
+- **total transfer** — `H2D + D2H`, highlighting the communication overhead
+  relative to the kernel runtime.

 ---